Walfar/cs523-project-1/secretstroll/README.md

 ```

 When you stop working with the infrastructure, remember to shut it down by
-running the following command in the directory containing the file
+running the following command in the `secretstroll` directory containing the file
 `docker-compose.yml`:
 ```
 docker-compose down